veeps/shiny_workshop_23/README.md

 - Deploy to shinyapps.io

 ## Workshop format
 We will be walking through examples throughout the course.
-If you get lost following along the live coding sessions, you can see the "03_final.R" file for the full code.
+To follow along with the code, please clone or download the `workshop` branch of this repo.
+If you get lost during the live coding sessions, you can see the "03_final.R" file for the full code.

 We are going to work our way towards building [this](https://veeps.shinyapps.io/shiny_workshop_23).